vfusaro/snp_disambiguator/README.md

 B*6-impt-double	[(1, 'C/T'), (10, 'G/A')]
 B*3-nocall	[(2, 'T/C'), (4, 'C/T'), (7, 'A/G')]
 ```
+## Special cases to consider

+1. Ambiguous (or can't make a call because the allele is identical to another) - might be worth noting if this allele is
+part of the important/unimportant set.
+At a minimum you might be able to say it's important but can't differentiate it

 ##Copyright
 Copyright (c) 2013 Vincent Fusaro.
 Released under the MIT License.